addcarwidgets logoAdd Car Widgets

 The lock screen is the under-used surface for in-car displays.
 It's always on (with iOS 26's always-on lock screen), it's big, it's legible from the dash mount.
 For any car without CarPlay — Tesla, older vehicles, motorcycles — the lock screen IS the dashboard.

-A good karaoke-mode app treats lock-screen lyrics as a first-class citizen, not an afterthought.
-Same active-line logic, same scrolling, same customization options — just rendered for the smaller portrait screen.
+A good karaoke-mode app treats lock-screen lyrics as a first-class citizen, not an afterthought — the same active-line logic, the same scrolling, the same customization options you would want on any screen.

 Settings worth changing